Welcome to HAE UK, online support for all UK patients with Hereditary Angioedema (HAE)

 Hereditary Angioedema (HAE) is a rare but potentially life-threatening inherited condition.
 HAE symptoms include episodes of oedema (swelling) in various body parts including the hands, feet, face and airway.
 In addition, patients often have bouts of excruciating abdominal pain, nausea and vomiting which is caused by swelling in the intestinal wall.
 Airway swelling is particularly dangerous and can lead to death by asphyxiation.

 HAE patients frequently spend a long time before they are correctly diagnosed.
-They are often referred to allergy, yet their swellings will not respond to antihistamine or steroids.
-Some of them with abdominal swelling are subjected to unnecessary exploratory procedures even going so far as to have appendectomies or bowel surgery; some are even considered to have psychiatric problems (it is no coincidence that Hereditary Angioedema used to be called ‘Angio-Neurotic Oedema’).
+They are often referred to allergy departments, yet their swellings will not respond to antihistamines or steroids.
+Some patients with abdominal swelling are subjected to unnecessary exploratory procedures, such as appendectomies or bowel surgery; some are even considered to have psychiatric problems (it is no coincidence that Hereditary Angioedema used to be called ‘Angio-Neurotic Oedema’).
 One of the diagnostic features is family history; prior to the condition being identified, about 30% of patients died from lack of treatment.

-There are some more complicated conditions that are very similar to typical HAE, but are classed as ‘HAE Type III’; identification of this subtype is increasing exponentially.
-There is also Acquired Angioedema – AAE – who are people who have angioedema as a side effect from treatment for other illnesses.
+There are some more complicated conditions that are very similar to typical HAE, but are classed as ‘HAE with Normal C1 Inhibitor’.
+There is also Acquired Angioedema (AAE) who are people who have angioedema as a side effect from treatment for other illnesses.